โ ๏ธ Common Mistakes: Introduction to Parametric Equations

 Make a table:

-As increases, increases and decreases.
+As t increases, x increases and y decreases.

 Direction: Left to right, downward along the line.